-When considering how to finance your round the world trip there are several options you might consider.
+When considering how to finance your round the world trip there are several options you might think of.
 There is no one single best fit option for financing long term travel.
 It really depends on your trip’s intentions and goals.

 Traveling for 3 months or more, to many, seems like a long holiday.
 And who doesn’t love holidays?
-But there is much more to it, and the benefits that you can reap from your time traveling are enormous if you consciously set intentions for your trip.
+But there is much more to it.
+The benefits that you can reap from your time traveling are enormous if you consciously set intentions for your trip.

 Think about WHY you wish to travel long term.